oneops/oneops.github.io/user/design/compute-component.md

 The _attachements_ tab allows the configuration of [attachments](./attachments.html) associated to the compute.

 The _monitors_ tab can be used to configure compute-related [monitors](../operation/monitors.html).

+## Example Use Cases

+### Update the Size of a Compute

+At this time, you can not update the size (Instance Types) of a compute from one type to other.
+There are two ways to do an update if you want to update the compute.

+If all of the computes in your environment are the wrong type for a platform, follow these steps:

+1. Disable the entire platform.
+2. Commit and deploy.
+3. Enable the platform to commit and deploy.

+If some computes are deployed by means of a wrong selection or wrong commit, follow these steps:

+1. Go to the operation of the instance on the **configure** tab.
+2. Click **replace.**
+3. Commit and deploy.